htran2301/htran2301/README.md

 - 👀 I’m interested in learning, researching in Business Analytics
 - 🌱 I’m currently a Master Student in Master of Science in Data Sciene and Analytics at Georgia State University
 - 💞️ I’m looking to collaborate on project in Business Analytics
-- 📫 How to reach me : send me an email to tranle2301.01@gmail.com
+- 📫 How to reach me : send me an email to tranle2301.01@gmail.com, or connect with me on Linkedln: www.linkedin.com/in/tranle2301
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I can speak English and Vietnamese fluently, but I can't cook American food.